davidserra9/namedcurves/README.md

 [David Serrano-Lozano](https://davidserra9.github.io/), [Luis Herranz](http://www.lherranz.org/), [Michael S. Brown](http://www.cse.yorku.ca/~mbrown/) and [Javier Vazquez-Corral](https://www.jvazquez-corral.net/)

+## News 🚀
+- [Nov24]  Code update.
+We release the inference images for MIT5K-UEGAN and PPR10K.
+- [July24] We realease the code and pretrained models of our paper.
+- [July24] Our paper NamedCurves is accepted to ECCV24!

 ## TODO:
+- torch Dataset object for PPR10K
 - Create notebook
-- Create demo
+- Create gradio demo

 ## Method

 We propose NamedCurves, a learning-based image enhancement technique that decomposes the image into a small set of named colors.
 Our method learns to globally adjust the image for each specific named color via tone curves and then combines the images using and attention-based fusion mechanism to mimic spatial editing.
+In contrast to other SOTA methods, NamedCurves allows interpretability thanks to computing a set of tone curves for each universal color name.

 ![architecture](/assets/architecture-overview.png)